-I have been a teacher for 29 years, the last 12 years as headteacher at Meadow Primary.
+I have been a teacher for 30 years, and a headteacher at Meadow Primary since September 2010.

 I have taught at a several primary schools in West Sussex, Cheshire East and Cheshire West from large two form entry schools to small rural schools with only two classes.